OlNatalia/python-codecademy/list.md

 class_name_hobbies[-1][-1] = "Football"
 print(class_name_hobbies)

-# Would output:
+# output:
 [["Jenny", "Meditation"], ["Alexus", "Photography"], ["Grace", "Football"]]
 ```

 ### Instructions

+1.

-1. Our school is expanding!
+Our school is expanding!
 We are welcoming a new set of students today from all over the world.

 Using the provided table, create a two-dimensional list called incoming_class to represent the data.
 Each sublist in incoming_class should contain the name, nationality, and grade for a single student.

     Name 	Nationality 	Grade Level
     "Kenny" 	"American" 	9
     "Tanya" 	"Russian" 	9
     "Madison" 	"Indian" 	7

 Print incoming_class to see our list.

+2.

-2. "Madison" passed an exam to advance a grade.
+"Madison" passed an exam to advance a grade.
 She will be pushed into 8th grade rather than her current 7th in our list.

 Modify the list using double brackets [][] to make the change.
 Use positive inidices.

 Print incoming_class to see our change.

+3.

-3. "Kenny" likes to be called by his nickname "Ken".
+"Kenny" likes to be called by his nickname "Ken".
 Modify the list using double brackets [][] to accommodate the change but only using negative indices.

 Print incoming_class to see our change.